IMAGINARY/applauncher2/README.md

 future.
 A single string can be specified or an object where each key is a language code and it maps to a translated description.
 A default description in english (`en`) should always be provided.

-- **root**: (Optional) Path of the root directory where the application's files are installed.
-The icon file and the `main` file should be placed in this directory.
+- **type**: (Optional, default: 'iframe') Type of application.
+Either 'iframe' for launching a web application in an iframe or 'executable' for launching an external process.

+Extra options can be set depending on the **type** of application.

+#### iframe apps

+iframe apps can have the following keys:

-- **main**: File that should be opened to launch the application. (e.g. `index.html`) It can be a path or an absolute url.
-If `root` was specified this value will be interpreted relative to that.
+- **main**: File that should be opened in the iframe to launch the application. (e.g. `index.html`) It can be a path or an absolute url.

 - **width**, **height**: (Optional) Native resolution of the app.
 If specified the app will be run at this resolution and zoomed (in or out) to fit into the window.
 If not specified the app will run at the resolution of the frame where it's launched (which might be very small, very large, or change during execution).

+#### executable apps

+- **main**: Command to run.
+The process should stay alive until it's time for the menu to regain control.
+Note also that the program launched should provide the user for some mechanism to end the process and exit back to the menu.

+- **args**: (Optional) An array containing the list of string arguments.

+- **cwd**: (Optional) Working directory for the command

+- **env**: (Optional) An object with key-value pairs to set as environment for the process.
+The appLauncher automatically loads the LANG environment variable with the language selected in the menu, but it can be overriden through this setting.

+- **shell** (Optional, default: false) If `true` the command will be run in the default shell.
+A different shell can also be specified as a string.
+If `false` the command is run without a shell.

 ## Compilation

 This app is built using several compilable languages: